astropy/astropy/docs/coordinates/galactocentric.rst

 We assume that we start with a 3D position in the ICRS reference frame: a Right Ascension, Declination, and heliocentric distance, :math:`(\alpha, \delta, d)`.
-We can trivially convert this to a Cartesian position using the standard transformation from Cartesian to spherical coordinates:
+We can convert this to a Cartesian position using the standard transformation from Cartesian to spherical coordinates:

 .. math::